-- The maximum total score for the iBT is 120 with each section worth 30 points. - be a citizen of a country where English is an official language and the language of instruction in higher education; or - have successfully completed at least one year of full-time study in a degree program at a four-year US College or university.
+- be a citizen of a country where English is an official language and the language of instruction in higher education; or - 5. have successfully completed at least one year of full-time study in a degree program at a four-year US College or university. - 6.
+TOEFL or IELTS test date must be no older than two years (24 months) prior to the beginning of the requested entry term.